GMAT Score Percentiles 2026: What's a Good Score for Top MBA Programs?

 - Section balance matters almost as much as total score

-- Most students can improve 70-100 points with dedicated preparation
+- Most students can improve 70-100 points (old-scale equivalent) with dedicated preparation

 Frequently Asked Questions